-The Pirates of Penzance operetta (as well as the modernized adaptationThe Pirate Movie, based on it) feature a band of matrimonially minded pirates who try to woo/capture the daughters of a Major-General.
+The Pirates of Penzance operetta (as well as the modernized adaptationThe Pirate Movie, based on it) features a band of matrimonially minded pirates who try to woo/capture the daughters of a Major-General.
 (It's a good thing the number of pirates and the number of daughters matched up and that, in the movie, the ugly daughter was willing to be matched with the ugly pirate.)

 In The Taming of the Shrew, Petruchio kidnaps Kate after their wedding ceremony.
 It's really more for show than anything else, since she was going to go with him anyway, but she still doesn't enjoy it.

-Platonic example - Big Boss's mass kidnap of soldiers in Metal Gear Solid: Portable Ops and Metal Gear Solid: Peace Walker.
-They start out his enemies, but after being knocked out, captured and intimidated into joining him, they become legendarily loyal and willing to die for him.
+Platonic example - Big Boss's mass kidnapping of soldiers in Metal Gear Solid: Portable Ops and Metal Gear Solid: Peace Walker.
+They start out as his enemies, but after being knocked out, captured and intimidated into joining him, they become legendarily loyal and willing to die for him.
 In the latter game, 'hostility' (resistance to joining Big Boss) is labelled in the menu as a 'Sickness', although some soldiers will retain profile quotes about how they don't quite trust Big Boss yet.

-In the Super Mario Bros. games, Bowser's reasons for kidnapping Peach usually boil down to his having a crush on her.
+In the Super Mario Bros. games, Bowser's reasons for kidnapping Peach usually boil down to him having a crush on her.

 Bahamut Lagoon: Palpaleos kidnaps Princess Yoyo, and then they fall in love.

-In the early nineteenth-century, long after Real Life abduction was growing, er "less fashionable" in the American backcountry, it was common for there to be a ritualized abduction at weddings.
+In the early nineteenth-century, long after Real Life abduction was growing "less fashionable" in the American backcountry, it was common for a ritualized abduction to happen at weddings.
 This custom was descended from the Scottish border country.
 Similar customs are known in various parts of the world.

 Some sources claim the original female population of Iceland was mostly kidnapped from Ireland and/or Scotland.
 While it is known from genetic research that 60-70% of the female ancestors of Icelanders were Gaelic, it is unclear whether they were mostly abducted or willing brides from the Norse-Gael settlements in Scotland and Ireland.